mohseenHamid/tsbc-project-1-moviepedia/README.md

 ## Description

-Build a front-end web service to allow users to search up information about a film including key actors and creators.
+Build a front-end web service to allow users to search up information about a film including key actors.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.

 ## User Story